mfelleisen/Fish/Admin/README.md

 ### The Logical Administrative Side

-the logical tournament manager, referee, and game observer (TODO)
+the logical tournament manager, referee, and game observer (todo)